 Don’t sign the contract unless you’ve read and understand it

-- Never sign a contract with spaces left blank.
+Never sign a contract with spaces left blank.
 Mark them out or fill them in appropriately.

 Keep a written record of your purchase

-Make sure to keep copies of all the following for your records:
+Make sure to keep copies of:

-- All paperwork, including your contract, purchase orders, canceled checks, warranty agreements, and timelines for completion.
+All paperwork, including your contract, purchase orders, canceled checks, warranty agreements, and timelines for completion.

-- The name of the company providing all warranty work and a copy of the underwriter’s warranty agreement.
+The name of the company providing all warranty work and a copy of the underwriter’s warranty agreement.

 Find out about the Lemon Law